Mikołaj Sęp Szarzyński: Life

 Little is known about Sęp Szarzyński's personal life.
 He was born in Zimna Woda near Lwów, the eldest of three sons, and educated at the universities of Wittenberg and Leipzig.
 His stay in Germany brought him close to Protestantism but he later became an ardent Catholic and his religious devotion is reflected in his poems.
-He probably died in Wolica in 1581 in the age of 31.
-He amass all his writings in handwritings.
+He probably died in Wolica in 1581 at the age of 31.
+He amasses all his writings in handwriting.
 After his death, Sęp Szarzyński's verse was collected by his brother Jakub and published under the title Rytmy abo wiersze polskie in 1601.

 Works

 Mikołaj Sęp Szarzyński's work is often called "the sunset of the Polish Renaissance".
 His poems introduced the Baroque to Polish literature.
 The most important Szarzyński's poems are probably his sonnets.
-They are written according to French model of the form.
+They are written according to the French model of the form.
 They were translated into English by Richard Sokoloski.
-The most important is perhaps the sonnet On the War We Wage Against Satan, the World, and the Body that was translated into English by Michael J. Mikoś.
+The most important is perhaps the sonnet On the War We Wage Against Satan, the World, and the Body was translated into English by Michael J. Mikoś.
 Szarzyński made paraphrases of some Psalms, too.